Lewuathe/mlir-hello/README.md

 The "print" builtin operation prints a given input tensor, and produces no results.

+Interfaces: NoSideEffect (MemoryEffectOpInterface)

+Effects: MemoryEffects::Effect{}

 #### Operands:

 | Operand | Description |
 | :-----: | ----------- |
-`input` | tensor of 64-bit float values or memref of 64-bit float values
+| `input` | tensor of 64-bit float values or memref of 64-bit float values

-# TODO

-- Pass all FileCheck test cases